top of page

 4. Donate apples from your orchard

-If you just want a juicing service try Herefordshire Wildlife Trust’s Orchard Origins project www.herefordshirewt.org/orchard-origins.
+If you just want a juicing service or to rent manual juicing kit try Herefordshire Wildlife Trust’s Orchard Origins project www.herefordshirewt.org/orchard-origins.

-All dessert apples are good though very sweet apples can give disappointing juice.
+All dessert apples are good for juicing though very sweet apples can give disappointing juice.
 Later ripening dessert apples with a tangy edge produce outstanding juice.
 Cooking apples may be poor to eat but often juice well with Bramley being very notable.
-Cider apples are not suitable as the sweet ones are very bland while the tannins in bitter and bitter-sharp varieties make them only good for brewing – see below.
+Cider apples are not suitable for general juicing but if you want to make cider we can certainly arrange this.

 The apples must be ripe: